Andrew Lloyd Webber: Personal life

-He then married English soprano Sarah Brightman on 22 March 1984 in Hampshire.
+He then married English soprano Sarah Brightman on 22 March 1984, in Hampshire.
 He cast Brightman in the lead role in his musical The Phantom of the Opera, among other notable roles.
 They divorced on 3 January 1990, but have remained close friends and have also continued to work together.

 Thirdly, he married Madeleine Gurdon in Westminster on 9 February 1991.
-They have three children, two sons and one daughter, all of whom were born in the same city:
+They have three children, two sons and one daughter.